jazzify/recofy/README.md

 # Recofy (EDUCATIONAL USE ONLY)

+## About
+Recofy is a Django-based application that integrates with the Spotify API to retrieve, store, and manage music data including artists, albums, and tracks.
+It provides a RESTful API for accessing this data.

 ## License

 This project is licensed under the MIT License (Educational Use Only) - see the [LICENSE](LICENSE) file for details.

 ### Built with:
-- Docker + Compose
+- Docker + Compose - For containerization and orchestration
-- Nginx + Gunicorn
+- Nginx + Gunicorn - For web server and WSGI handling
-- Redis + Celery + Beats
+- Redis + Celery + Beats - For caching and task management
-- PostgreSQL
+- PostgreSQL - For database storage
-- Docs (Open API 3.0)
+- Docs (Open API 3.0) - For API documentation
-- Debug Toolbar
+- Debug Toolbar - For development debugging
+- Spotify API Integration - For music data retrieval

 ## Requirements
 - [Docker](https://www.docker.com/)